tanvir1546/object_detection/README.md

 python3 -m venv tflite-env
 ```

-This will create a folder called tflite1-env inside the tflite1 directory.
-The tflite1-env folder will hold all the package libraries for this environment.
+This will create a folder called tflite1-env inside the tflite directory.
+The tflite-env folder will hold all the package libraries for this environment.
 Next, activate the environment by issuing:

 ```
 source tflite-env/bin/activate
 ```

-### Step 1c.
-Install TensorFlow Lite dependencies and OpenCV
+### Step (2.b) Install TensorFlow Lite dependencies and OpenCV

 ```
 cd tflite
 bash install-prerequisits.sh
 ```

-### Step (2.b) Set up TensorFlow Lite detection model
+### Step (2.c) Set up TensorFlow Lite detection model
 copy model.tflite and labels.txt from laptop to raspberry pi and place it to model folder
+Tree of your file should be something like this.
 ```
 tflite
   |